CKilavuz/Rimot/README.md

   - For Windows IIS, you'll need to use a separate program that integrates with Let's Encrypt.
     - Resources: https://letsencrypt.org/docs/client-options/#clients-windows-/-iis
 - By default, SQLite is used for the database.
-    - The "Remotely.db" database file is automatically created in the root folder of your site.
+    - The "Rimot.db" database file is automatically created in the root folder of your site.
 	- You can browse and modify the contents using [DB Browser for SQLite](https://sqlitebrowser.org/).
 - Create your account by clicking the `Register` button on the main page.
   - This account will be both the server admin and organization admin.